About Percé-Verre

 Preparation

-Select glass according to the desired colors (sheets, crushed blocks or granules), then assemble the pieces in superimposed patterns.
+Select glass according to the desired colors (sheets, crushed blocks or granules), then assemble the pieces in overlapping layers to create special patterns.

-Drill the part if necessary (for jewelry) and assemble the final product.
+Drill the part as required (for jewelry) and assemble the final product.

 Working with fused glass requires a great deal of skill, patience and time.
 But it’s all worth it when the magic of the glass is revealed at the very end!